-Employees shall receive twelve (12) annual paid holidays as follows:
+Employees shall receive thirteen (13) annual paid holidays as follows:

-• January 1 New Year's Day
+• January i new rears day

 • Third Monday in January Martin Luther King's Birthday

 • Third Monday in February Washington's Birthday

 • Last Friday in March Cesar Chavez Day

 • Last Monday in May Memorial Day

 • June 19 Juneteenth

 • July 4 Independence Day

 • First Monday in September Labor Day

 • November 11 Veteran's Day

 • Fourth Thursday in November Thanksgiving

 • Fourth Friday in November Day after Thanksgiving

+• December 24 Christmas Eve Day

 • December 25 Christmas

 All Holidays are eight (8) hours regardless of the employee's assigned shift.
-For employees working an alternative or flex work schedule, when the holiday fall on a workday in which they are scheduled to work more than 8 hours, the employee may use their accrued vacation or compensatory time off to make o the difference between the 8 hours and their scheduled hours or, subject to supervisor approval, the employee may make up the time within the workweek the holiday falls.
+For employees working an alternative or flex work schedule, when the holiday fall on a workday in which they are scheduled to work more than 8 hours, the employee may use their accrued vacation or compensatory time off to make up the difference between the 8 hours and their scheduled hours or, subject to supervisor approval, the employee may make up the time within the workweek the holiday falls.